sambelltacq/multimon_portable/README.md

 * Multimon needs to know the name of a "lighthouse" : a first ACQ400 system to get a TCP socket feed of all EPICS beacon data
 * For production, use redirection from a webserver on the same box (nginx example shown below)
 * for initial testing, it's quicket to use the embedded webserver and a local browser
-  * search @@TEST in index.html to reset the URL path, set the lighthouse initial HOSTNAME in multimon.py
+  * Add the lighthouse initial HOSTNAME in config.json
   * then just run it:
   ```
   [peter@andros multimon_portable]$ ./multimon.py
   casw server established acq2006_015
   * Serving Flask app "multimon" (lazy loading)
   * Environment: production